 Blu-ray is superior to DVD with extremely HD video effect, in that it is capable of storing high-definition (720p and 1080p) and ultra-definition (2160p) video resolution.
-With the advent of portable tablet computers, like iPad (Pro, Air, Mini), many movies enthusiasts may tend to make digital version of their Blu-ray discs and enjoy the full quality movies on iPad anywhere you go.
+With the advent of portable tablet like iPad (Pro, Air, Mini), many movies enthusiasts may tend to make digital version of their Blu-ray discs and enjoy the full quality movies on iPad anywhere you go.
 Watching the Blu-ray movies straight on iPad can be a hassle, but it is not impossible.

 The following tutorial will show you how to rip full high-definition 1080p Blu-ray movie for iPad (Pro, Air, Mini) on Mac.

-Noteworthy is that you may prepare a external USB Blu-ray drive to connect your Mac machine and ensure that enough free storage (60GB+ is recommended) on hard drive.
+Noteworthy is that you may prepare an external USB Blu-ray drive to connect your Mac machine and ensure that enough free storage (60GB+ is recommended) on hard drive.
 Besides, another highlight is that the utility has already preset for you to convert Blu-ray to be suitable for Apple iPad (and other prevailed mobile devices) that you don't need to worry about what the parameters iPad needs.

-Step 1: Load Source Blu-ray Disc
+Step 1: Load source Blu-ray disc

 Then the program will read the disc content and load the titles with relevant information onto the interface, including format type, video length, audio track, subtitle and video size.

 Or, you can directly drag and drop your BD movies to the middle box of the screen to save your time.

-Step 2: Select a iPad friendly format
+Step 2: Select an iPad friendly format as output

-After all the things have performed the way you expect, just hit the green Convert button to specify a directory to save the ripped files to.
+Specify a directory to save the ripped files to via Destination field (see bottom left side).
 We recommend using an directory with plenty of space, since it may be a pretty big file.

-Depending on the specific Blu-ray and the speed of your computer, it should probably take a few minutes to rip, and the output file should appear in the specified directory.
+Depending on the specific Blu-ray and the speed of your computer, it should probably take a few minutes to finish, and the output file should appear in the specified directory.

 Step 4: Transfer the new created Video to iPad using iTunes